-NoR(s) No. Condition (vii) The proposed methodology for investigating and recording post heritage sites (including buildings) that need to be destroyed, destroyed, including details of their condition, measures to mitige adverse effects and timeframe for implementing the proposed investigation and Recording of Buildings and Standing Structure 2018), or any subsequent version; (viii) Methods to acknowledge cultural values identified through Conarchaeological sites also involve ngā taonga tuku iho (treasures by our ancestors) and where feasible and practicable to do so; (ix) Methods for avoiding, remedying or mitigation adverse effects of heritage places and sites within the Designation during Construction are as practicable.
-These methods shall include, but are not liming A. security fencing or hoardings around historic heritage places them from damage during construction or unauthorised as them from damage during construction or unauthorised as measures to mitigate adverse effects on historic heritage achieve positive historic heritage outcomes such as increasing and the properties of the AUP Accidental Direction of the properties of the properties of the properties of the state of the properties of Accidental Discoveries Advice Note: The requirements for accidental discoveries of heritage items are set out in Rule E11.6.1 of the AUP 1, 3, 4, 5, 7 23.
+NoR(s) No. Condition (vii) The proposed methodology for investigating and recording post-1900 historic heritage sites (including buildings) that need to be destroyed, demolished or relocated, including details of their condition, measures to mitigate any adverse effects and timeframe for implementing the proposed methodology, in accordance with the HNZPT Archaeological Guidelines Series No.1: Investigation and Recording of Buildings and Standing Structures (November 2018), or any subsequent version; (viii) Methods to acknowledge cultural values identified through Condition 9 where archaeological sites also involve ngā taonga tuku iho (treasures handed down by our ancestors) and where feasible and practicable to do so; (ix) Methods for avoiding, remedying or mitigation adverse effects on historic heritage places and sites within the Designation during Construction Works as far as practicable.
+These methods shall include, but are not limited to: A. security fencing or hoardings around historic heritage places to protect them from damage during construction or unauthorised access; B. measures to mitigate adverse effects on historic heritage sites that achieve positive historic heritage outcomes such as increased public awareness and interpretation signage; and C. Training requirements and inductions for contractors and subcontractors on historic heritage places within the Designation, legal obligations relating to unexpected discoveries, the AUP Accidental Discovery Rule (E11.6.1).
+The training shall be undertaken prior to the Start of Construction, under the guidance of a Suitably Qualified Person and Mana Whenua representatives (to the extent the training relates to cultural values identified under Condition 16. (c) Electronic copies of all historic heritage reports relating to historic heritage investigations (evaluation, excavation and monitoring), shall be submitted to the Manager within 12 months of completion.
+Accidental Discoveries Advice Note: The requirements for accidental discoveries of heritage items are set out in Rule E11.6.1 of the AUP 1, 3, 4, 5, 7 23.
 Pre-Construction Ecological Survey (a) At the start of detailed design for a Stage of Work, an updated ecological survey shall be undertaken by a Suitably Qualified Person.
 The purpose of the survey is to inform the detailed design of ecological management plan by: (i) Confirming whether the species of value within the Identified Biodiversity Areas recorded in Schedule [2]1: Identified Biodiversity Areas are still present; (ii) Confirming whether the project will or may have a moderate or greater level of ecological effect on ecological species of value, prior to implementation of impact management measures, as determined in accordance with the EIANZ guidelines. (b) If the ecological survey confirms the presence of ecological features of value in accordance with Condition 23(a)(i) and that effects are likely in accordance with Condition 23(a)(ii) then an Ecological Management Plan (or Plans) shall be prepared in accordance with Condition 24 for these areas (Confirmed Biodiversity Areas).
 1, 4, 5, 7 24.
 Ecological Management Plan (EMP) (a) An EMP shall be prepared for any Confirmed Biodiversity Areas (confirmed through Condition 23) prior to the Start of Construction for a Stage of Work.
 The objective of the EMP is to minimise effects of the Project on the ecological features of value of Confirmed Biodiversity Areas (identified in Schedule [2]2: Identified Biodiversity Areas)